Electrocardiogram-based diagnosis of liver diseases: an externally validated and explainable machine learning approach: Discussion

 Detecting liver diseases through ECG features may initially seem unconventional, as the ECG is traditionally associated with diagnosing cardiovascular conditions.
 The connection between the heart and liver is less apparant but underscores the importance of biomarkers in diagnostic innovations.
 While the physiological mechanisms linking liver dysfunction to ECG abnormalities are not yet fully understood, they represent an intriguing area for further research.
 Our findings reveal specific patterns in the ECG data that act as a distinctive fingerprint for liver diseases.
 These patterns suggest potential physiological interactions between the heart and liver, detectable through the applied methods.
 This novel concept highlights the promise of interdisciplinary approaches, bridging cardiology and hepatology, to uncover new diagnostic pathways.
+The current work could help to establish the ECG as a screening tool prior to targeted clinical assessment, supporting early detection and risk stratification.